Trivivium/devops-2k20/report/REPORT.md

 Due to hurdles and errors encountered, we would probably use a service provider for this instead, in other cases.
-Be it Heroku, AWS or Azure, they all provide a great ecosystem for these things, and reduce the risk of errors, and reduces configuration time.
+Be it Heroku, AWS or Azure, they all provide a great ecosystem for these things, and reduce the risk of errors, and reduce configuration time.
 This is naturally a tradeoff, and depends on the context in which the development is taking place - having full control of your stack does have it's advantages, however in projects of this size and type, it provides a